 ADHD does not have a stand-alone diagnostic test.
 A diagnosis is concluded through evaluations conducted by your doctor and psychiatrist or psychologist.
 The statements of others who have witnessed your interactions are also used.
 There is no cure for ADHD.
 Treatment plans can include medication to manage your symptoms, cognitive therapy, and coping skills.

-- Your symptoms are so severe that they are impairing your ability to work.
+- Severity of Symptoms: Your symptoms must be so intense that they are significantly hindering your capacity to perform your work functions.

 In addition to your medical files and psychologist reports, you will need to provide a Mental Residual Functional Capacity report to the insurance company.
 This report is completed by your doctor and details your ability to work given your disability.